How to manage financial stress

 Even financially stable people can still stress about money as well and worry about their own financial future.

-Look for healthy ways to manage your stress, like working out, taking a walk, listening to music, creating something, or learning a new skill — anything that helps you relax and think more logically.
+Look for healthy ways to manage your stress, like working out, meditating, taking a walk, listening to music, creating something, or learning a new skill — anything that helps you relax and think more logically.

 If you need more help, reach out to someone you trust, or even a professional to help your mental health.